CertScore.ai Pulse API beta

 GET /api/v1/pulse-health

+Summary JSON is best for concise agent output.
 Markdown is best for conversational summaries.
 Tiny is best for badges, triage, and routing.
-Full is best for evidence review and coverage diagnostics.
+Evidence JSON is best for evidence review and coverage diagnostics.
 Self-test is best for deployment and agent connectivity checks.

 OpenAPI / GPT Action beta agents